$setWindowFields (aggregation)

 -

-partitions the documents in the collection bystate
+partitionBy: "$state"partitions the documents in the collection bystate.
+There are partitions forCAandWA. -

-values from the documents in a range window.
+outputsets thequantityFromSimilarOrdersfield to the sum of thequantityvalues from the documents in a range window.

-values for documents in the window is shown in the quantityFromSimilarOrders
+In this example output, the sum of the quantity values for documents in the window is shown in the quantityFromSimilarOrders field:

 Use a Time Range Window with a Positive Upper Bound

-The following example uses a window with a positive upper bound time range unit in $setWindowFields
+The following example uses a window with a positive upper bound time range unit in $setWindowFields.
+The pipeline outputs an array of orderDate values for each state that match the specified time range.

 db.cakeSales.aggregate( [ { $setWindowFields: { partitionBy: "$state", sortBy: { orderDate: 1 }, output: { recentOrders: { $push: "$orderDate", window: { range: [ "unbounded", 10 ], unit: "month" } } } } } ] )